-The argument goes that since equipment and software is so accessible and information is free, this renders film school unnecessary and expensive.
+The argument goes that since equipment and software are so accessible and information is free, this renders film school unnecessary and expensive.

 As a young man just turned on to film, I was passionate about the art and craft of film and almost immediately began to work in a professional studio as a cameraman and editor.

 While I didn’t attend a formal film school, my hunger for more led me to attend every film/ graphic design/ multimedia class offered by my local community college.

 1. Is Film Training Necessary? – Are you disciplined?

 If you are a highly motivated, disciplined type A driver personality that networks well and gets stuff done then skip film school, buy a camera, watch tutorials, network some friends and go make your film.

 There are many famous examples of people who did just that: Cristopher Nolan, Steven Spielberg, Kevin Smith, Quentin Tarantino, Robert Rodriguez, James Cameron, Akira Kurosawa are only a few of the myriad of amazing/ successful directors that never graced the film school hallways.

 This was not me.
 I was extremely passionate, but I was undisciplined.